robotframework/QuickStartGuide/QuickStart.rst

 Setups and teardowns
 --------------------

-If you want a set of actions to occur before and after each test executes, use the `Test Setup` and `Test Teardown` settings like so:
+If you want certain keywords to be executed before or after each test, use the `Test Setup` and `Test Teardown` settings in the setting table.
+Similarly you can use the `Suite Setup` and `Suite Teardown` settings to specify keywords to be executed before or after an entire test suite.

+Individual tests can also have a custom setup or teardown by using `[Setup]` and `[Teardown]` in the test case table.
+This works the same way as `[Template]` was used earlier with `data-driven tests`_.

+In this demo we want to make sure the database is cleared before execution starts and that every test also clears it afterwards:

 .. code:: robotframework

     *** Settings ***
-    Test Setup        Clear Login Database
+    Suite Setup       Clear Login Database
-    Test Teardown
+    Test Teardown     Clear Login Database

-Similarly you can use the `Suite Setup` and `Suite Teardown` settings to specify actions to be executed before and after an entire test suite executes.

-Individual tests can also have custom setup and teardown by using `[Setup]` and `[Teardown]` settings in the test case table the same way as earlier `data-driven tests`_ use `[Template]`.

 Using tags
 ----------